Welcome To The Divide

 believe I’d merely mentioned the fact that I’d been born during the early days

-of that now infamous Kuru epidemic somewhere before my last digression.
-This
+of that now infamous Kuru pandemic somewhere before my last digression.
+This pandemic

-epidemic had motivated the Globally Organized Republics’ Executive Directorate
+had motivated the Globally Organized Republics’ Executive Directorate (GORED) to

 babies to be isolated in incubation chambers until it could be ensured that

-with Kuru.
-This meant that I had to be kept in almost complete isolation for no
+meant that I had to be kept in almost complete isolation for no less than the

 This

-mandate was so strictly enforced that it had caused me to be transferred almost
+mandate was so strictly enforced that it caused me to be transferred almost

-from one secluded casket and into another.
-From my lifeless entry into this
+transplanted from one secluded casket and into another.
+From my lifeless entry into

-wayward world and throughout much of my lonesome endurance, I was forced to
+this wayward world and throughout much of my lonesome endurance, I was forced

 was not such a restrictive place when compared to those protective tombs so